 I printed out pictures of the characters from Cars and cut them out and taped to the letters for an instant Cars banner.

 This was my first time attempting a balloon arch.
 I looked up a ton of tutorials for it on YouTube and felt I could tackle it pretty easily.
-I found red, white, and black balloons at The Dollar Tree and also balloon ribbon and a balloon strip from Walmart.
+I found ribbon and red, white, and black balloons at The Dollar Tree and also a purchased a balloon strip online.
 While it wasn’t too hard, it was a little time consuming.
 I had about 50 balloons and my arch was more like a column.
 I decided to use it on just one side of my backdrop.

 For the table setup, I covered my kitchen island with black and red plastic table cloth.
 I had leftover black and yellow caution tape from our Halloween decorations so I used that to tape the two table covers together and also act as the side of the road that I created with the black table cover.
 I then cut out strips of white paper and taped it down to use as road lines.
 I also bought little toy traffic cones from The Dollar Tree to add to the road theme going on on the table.
 I also set up red and black paper plates to add to the color theme.